 Not only were the tents themselves wonderful, large with a queen size bed, separate flush toilet and shower, the scenery was beyond words.
 The first night we were there was an epic thunderstorm in the distance.
 Miles and miles away but we watched it roll in across the flat plains before the heavens opened just as we finished dinner.
 Tanzanian rain is pretty much what you would expect, big wet and slightly warm!

 We fell asleep listening to the rain on the canvas in a nice comfy bed in the middle of the Serengeti!!!
-However, come 3am we were lying petrified holding hands as a pack of hyenas entered the campground (as there were no fences) laughing in there hyena way before setting out to fight right next to our tent.
+However, come 3am we were lying petrified, holding hands, as a pack of hyenas entered the campground (as there were no fences) laughing in their hyena way before setting out to fight right next to our tent.
 It was extremely loud and a little scary, we couldn’t really look out to see what was happening as it was pitch black and you know fairly dangerous.

 But despite that it was exciting and we really felt like we understood a bit more about what it means to be in the Serengeti.
 Neither of us managed to get much sleep after that and it did remind me of what a small part of this world I am.